ABOUT Cataract Surgery

-ReLACS or refractive laser-assisted cataract surgery is a custom, blade-free cataract removal procedure now offered at Vance Thompson Vision.
-Traditional cataract surgery has always involved a blade to create several small incisions during the procedure.
-With ReLACS, these incisions are now made with a laser.
+Refractive cataract surgery is a custom cataract removal procedure now offered at Vance Thompson Vision.
+Traditional cataract surgery has always involved replacing the cloudy lens, or cataract with a synthetic lens through a small opening in the eye.
+Your surgeon may choose to make the incision with a laser.

-When used in conjunction, ReLACS and a variety of intraocular lenses may give patients even more visual freedom after cataract surgery, helping them remain active for decades.
+When used in conjunction, these advanced tools and a variety of intraocular lenses may give patients even more visual freedom after cataract surgery, helping them remain active for decades.

-At your cataract consultation, you will be educated on the traditional blade-based approach and the ReLACS laser-assisted approach to cataract surgery so that a decision can be made for your situation and goals.
+At your cataract consultation, you will be educated on the traditional approach as well as the refractive approach to cataract treatment so that a decision can be made for your situation and goals.

 Types of Lenses